Top 5 Tips for Visiting Angkor Wat

 Here I share five tips to enhance your experience as you explore the ancient grounds, checking “Angkor Wat" off on your everevolving bucket list.

 Though Angkor Wat is currently used as a Buddhist temple, it was originally built to honor the Hindu Gods, giving them a residence here on Earth.
 The protective moat around the complex represents the cosmic ocean, a mythological concept depicting the source of the gods (devas), the world, and life.
 It surrounds the temple like a protective aura.
 Before stepping on the bridge that takes you to the abode of the gods, you will see statues of seven-headed snakes called nagas.
 These mythical serpents symbolize the deity of the ocean and mountains.

-Angkor Wat is so breathtaking that it can captivate a visitor who has almost no background knowledge of its history or symbolism.
+Angkor Wat is easily one of the best places to visit in Cambodia, it is so breathtaking that it can captivate a visitor who has almost no background knowledge of its history or symbolism.
 However, experiencing its majesty without understanding its meaning is like looking at illustrations in a story without reading the words.

 2. Read Temple of a Thousand Faces by John Shors

 The book’s first sentence reads, “The temple of Angkor Wat had been designed to house the Hindu Gods but looked as if it had been built by them.”
 The reader’s imagination is immediately invited into the setting of the story where an epic war takes place between the Khmers and Chams.
 Shors weaves true facts about the history and architecture of Angkor into his fictional story of revenge, heroism, loyalty, spirituality, and love.